osyris-project/osyris/README.md

 ### Installation ###

+You will need matplotlib and f2py installed on your system.
-You must first run 'f2py' on the fortran subroutine which reads in the RAMSES data:
+Before plotting, you must first run 'f2py' on the fortran subroutine which reads in the RAMSES data:

 ```
 #!bash